 The Challenge

-Employees need to improve how they monitor and react to merchandise alerts data within one tool.
-Tedious and manual alternatives became the standard process as employees outgrew the existing software’s original functionality.
+Users need to improve how they monitor and react to merchandise alerts data within one tool.
+Tedious and manual alternatives became the standard process as users outgrew the existing software’s original functionality.

 My Role

-Lead designer responsible for UXUI and research for enterprise software that supports our global employees.
+Lead designer responsible for UXUI and research for enterprise software that supports our global users.
 Facilitate collaborative workshops and stakeholder alignment.

 Grid Layout